aswiinnnnn/Project-Manager-Application/README.md

 # Project Management System

-A full-stack project management application built with React (Frontend) and Django (Backend) that allows you to manage projects, employees, and project managers.
+A full-stack project management application built with React (Frontend) and Django (Backend), created by [@aswiinnnnn](https://github.com/aswiinnnnn).
+This app allows you to manage projects, employees, and project managers effectively.

 ## Features